posty/posty_chef/README.md

 This recipe can be used in multiple ways.
 The Vagrant method is recommended for inexperienced Chef users.

-Warning: This recipe installs a complete mail server with many individual programms, thus changes a lot of system files.
+**Warning**: This recipe installs a complete mail server with many individual programms, thus changes a lot of system files.
 Using it on an unconfigured system is recommended.
+Also this recipe's original purpose is to provide a easy way to check out the posty-api and further steps should be taken for a production deployment.

 #### Chef Server
 Just include `posty` in your node's `run_list`: